5 ways to cure scabies

 The itching can persist even after the mites are dead, so you might not know if you are cured for a few weeks.
 The itching can even get a bit worse before it gets better.

 There are at least five proven treatments for scabies.
 I want you to know what they are, where to get them, how to apply them and what results to expect.
+I also back up everything I write with references to scientific studies.

 But if you have a stubborn case or have had scabies for a long time, it is best to do two different treatments at once.
 A mite killing lotion on your skin and also oral ivermectin.

 The standard treatment for a mild case of scabies in the USA is 5% permethrin cream.
-Two applications of a skin cream or lotion cream a week apart cures most mild scabies cases.
+Two applications of a skin cream or lotion a week apart cures most mild scabies cases.

 What is a "mild case"?
 It's a recent case.
 It's where you just noticed the itch.
 It takes about 6 weeks for the itch to show up after the scabies mites move in, so it isn't really a "new" infestation, but the itch is new for you.

 What is a "stubborn case"?
 It's a mature case.
-The itch has been around for over a month.
+The itch has been around for more than a month.
 Maybe you tried some treatment and it "didn't work."
 It has probably spread to several locations.
 You might have infected sores (they have clear liquid or pus in them, there is red skin around them, they don't seem to heal).

 The main difference in the treatment is how long it lasts.
 A mild case may be treated over 8 or 9 days.
 A stubborn case may need the full 29 day treatment.